Sohamnimbalkar07/Trading-Application/README.md

 - **Description**: The API server that handles incoming HTTP requests from users to place orders, fetch order details, and interact with the platform.

 ### 2. Engine
-- **Description**: The core engine running multiple market order books.
-It stores user balances in memory and processes orders.
+- **Description**: The core engine running multiple market order books. runs various market orderbooks, stores user balances in memory.

 ### 3. WebSocket
 - **Description**: A WebSocket server that allows users to subscribe to real-time events such as order updates, trade executions, and market events.